 I’ve even had blogs that started making some money from the first month.
 I’ve had others that took close to 2 years before I started seeing any income.

-I’ve even had a blog which was total failures than eventually become a major earner, and I’ve had high-traffic blogs (my record was 50,000 visitors in a day) and NEVER earned $0.01c.
+I’ve even had blogs which were total failures than eventually become earners, and I’ve had high-traffic blogs (my record was 50,000 visitors in a day) and NEVER earned $0.01c.